Tochukz/AWS-Solution-Architect/Udemy-Stephane-Maarek/section-10-route53/hands-on-108/hands-on-108.md

 This configuration creates a Route 53 Alias record.
 Alias records are unique to Route 53.
-Alias can use used to map a hostname to the hostname of an AWS service as such
+Alias can be used to map a hostname to the hostname of an AWS service such as

 - Elastic Load Balancers
 - Amazon CloudFront